-Equalities data has been gathered in relation to each session (over the whole session) for a significant period of time and the data has been used to inform the impact assessment process as well as being considered at Board of Management level.
 The College had an Equality Outcome that, "College data collection and monitoring systems are comprehensive, covering all protected characteristics and are embedded in decision making and actions at all levels" and a commitment, "achieving a 100% response rate of PC data by staff".
 Significant progress has been made in relation to this with very high disclosure rates in seven protected characteristics, whilst information is held centrally in relation to one protected characteristic.
-Gender reassignment is a protected characteristic which is yet to be rolled out to staff for monitoring purposes and it is an objective for the college to gather information in relation to this for the next reporting period.
+Gender reassignment is a protected characteristic which is yet to be rolled out to staff for monitoring purposes.

-The table below provides information in relation to the disclosure rates for staff and demonstrates the increase over a two year period.
+The table below provides information in relation to the disclosure rates for staff within the relevant periods.
 It is a positive aspect that disclosure rates in the college are so high, perhaps indicating that staff feel able to disclose data in confidence.
+It should be noted that where a member of staff has taken the option to decline information then this is considered to be a disclosure.